braindynamicslab/braindynamicslab.github.io/blog/_posts/2018-04-11-tda-cme-paper.md

 </div>

 ### Next steps
-Application of the developed methods to study abberant brain dynamics in patients with mental health disorders.
+Application of the developed methods to study aberrant brain dynamics in patients with mental health disorders.

 ### Movie